beckn/xplor-wallet/readme.md

 The main module is the heart of the Nest js service and includes the dependencies and configs of the whole service.

 ### Wallet
-The files module is responsible for managing CRUD operations of a wallet in the database.
+The wallet module is responsible for managing CRUD operations of a wallet in the database.
 This module contains API endpoints in the controller file.
 ```
 src/wallet
 ```